JUVENILE FACILITIES

 CAMP WILMONT SWEENEY

-Camp Wilmot Sweeney is a 50-bed minimum security residential program for adolescent males ranging in age from 15 through 19.
+Camp Wilmont Sweeney is a 50-bed minimum security residential program for adolescent males ranging in age from 15 through 21.
 Camp Sweeney is in the process of implementing a level-based treatment program model that emphasizes change, growth, and progress.
 Deputy Probation Officers work with the youth to develop individualized treatment plans that include goals related to specific behavioral and educational needs as well as aftercare plans.
 The overall goal is to return each minor to his community as a positive and productive citizen.
 Camp Sweeney functions as a local sanction for the Juvenile Court and is administrated by the Alameda County Probation Department.
 The program is strengthened by the partnerships with the Alameda County Office of Education, the Alameda County Health Care Services Agency, local community-based providers, and supportive volunteers.

 Special Programs and Services for Camp Sweeney Residents include: